MicrosoftDocs/learn/learn-pr/azure/aks-workshop/includes/09-configure-monitoring.md

 ## View the live container logs and Kubernetes events

-In addition to the high-level overview of our cluster's health, we can also view live log data from the **Containers** tab in the Insights view by using the **View live data (preview)** option.
+In addition to the high-level overview of our cluster's health, we can also view live log data from the **Containers** tab in the Insights view using the **View live data (preview)** option.

 By default, our cluster is enabled with Azure role-based access controls (RBAC).
 With RBAC enabled, we'll get an error when we use the view live data option in the portal.
 We can fix the error by setting up RBAC roles and accounts in our cluster.
 We'll first create a *Role* that has access to pod logs and events.
-Then we'll assign permissions to users by using a *RoleBinding*.
+Then we'll assign permissions to users using a *RoleBinding*.

-In our exercise, we want to set up *Roles* and *RoleBindings* that isn't limited to a specific namespace.
+In our exercise, we want to set up *Roles* and *RoleBindings that aren't limited to a specific namespace.
 We can configure Roles* and *RoleBindings* to grant permissions and bind roles to users across the entire cluster or to cluster resources outside a given namespace.

-If our Kubernetes cluster is not configured with Kubernetes RBAC authorization or integrated with Azure AD single-sign-on, we don't need to follow the steps above.
+If our Kubernetes cluster isn't configured with Kubernetes RBAC authorization or integrated with Azure AD single-sign-on, we don't need to follow the steps above.

 1. In Cloud Shell, save the YAML below as in a file named `logreader-rbac.yaml`.
 The file contains the instructions to create the appropriate **ClusterRole** and **ClusterRoleBinding**.